ezraisw/wracha/README.md

 ```

 ### Invalidating Dependency
-If a dependency is stale, it can be invalidated and deleted off from cache using `wracha.Actor.Invalidate`.
+If a dependency is stale, it can be invalidated and deleted off from cache using `wracha.Actor[T any].Invalidate`.

 ```go
 id := "ffffffff-ffff-ffff-ffff-ffffffffffff"